-Suggestions for Christmas wine 2016 – either for a last-minute gift for a wine person, or to drink with all those upcoming holiday dinners and leftovers.
+Suggestions for Christmas wine 2017, whether for a last minute gift or for a holiday dinner.
 As always, keep our wine gift giving tips in mind:

 More about Christmas wine: